Engee documentation

 Out[0]:

-Create a set of points inside a circle of radius R=1 and centre at (0,0), whose Cartesian coordinates are uniformly distributed along the abscissa and ordinate axes.
-To do this
+Create a set of points inside a circle of radius R=1 and centered in (0,0), whose Cartesian coordinates are uniformly distributed along the abscissa and ordinate axes.
+For this

-2. Select the points that fall in the unit circle.
+2. Select the points that fall within the unit circle.

 Step 1.